fiddyg/diamondscustomgrazing/README.md

-# diamondscustomgrazing
+# Welcome to Diamond S Custom Grazing
-Website for Diamond S Custom Grazing
+This is what the website is about